janwyl1/nhsNumbers/README.md

-## NHS Number validator and Generator
+## NHS Number Validator and Generator

-Built with Intersystems Cache ObjectScript
+Built with Intersystems Cache ObjectScript.
+Validates NHS Numbers using the Mod 11 Check Digit

 ### input()
 Prompts the user to enter an NHS number.
 Returns "Valid" if valid number